vocaltractlab/headpositiondoc/source/overview.rst

 Overview
 ========

-The following documentation provides a protocol and the necessary files to apply two hybrid predictive models use GUIDE forest to classify a medical imaging study as flexion, neutral, or extension based on 17 head position measures.
+The following documentation provides the protocol and necessary files to apply two hybrid predictive models, which use GUIDE forest, to classify medical imaging studies into one of six categories: flexion, neutral-flexion, neutral, neutral-extension, extension, or extension-flexion based on 17 head position measures.

 Background
 ----------